mrozu/DbContextScope/README.md

 `DbContextScope` implements the ambient context pattern for DbContext instances.
 It's something that NHibernate users or anyone who has used the `TransactionScope` class to manage ambient database transactions will be familiar with.

 It doesn't force any particular design pattern or application architecture to be used.
 It works beautifully with dependency injection.
 And it works beautifully without.
-It of course works perfectly with async execution flows, including with the new async / await support introduced in .NET 4.5 and EF6.

 And most importantly, at the time of writing, `DbContextScope` has been battle-tested in a large-scale application for over two months and has performed without a hitch.